 What is Expressive Language in Childhood?

-Expressive language is the communication that a child uses to express their thoughts and ideas.
+Expressive language in childhood is a child’s communication to express their thoughts and ideas.

 Symptoms of Expressive Language Issues in Children

-- Not able to express thoughts: your child has a hard time explaining what they want to say
+- Expression problems: your child has a hard time explaining what they want to say

 - Incomplete thoughts: your child struggles to express their thoughts in complete sentences that make sense

-- Not understand sentence structure: your child demonstrates challenges with verb tense, grammar, or pronouns
+- Odd sentence structure: your child demonstrates challenges with verb tense, grammar, or pronouns

-- Unable to describe objects: your child finds it difficult to come up with words or how to describe things
+- Unclear descriptions: your child finds it challenging to come up with words or describe objects or events

-- Forgets words: your child becomes frustrated because they can’t remember vocabulary words or think of the word they are trying to say
+- Word-finding issues: your child becomes frustrated because they can’t remember vocabulary words or think of the word they are trying to say.
+You may hear your child say, “I just can’t find my words”

-- Doesn’t speak until 2 or 3 years of age: for your child, a good rule of thumb is that your child should have 18 words by 18 months.
-If your child is not speaking in two-word phrases by 24 months this could be showing a delay in expressive language.
+- Delayed language: your child started speaking a bit late.
+A good rule of thumb is that kids should have 18 words by 18 months.
+If your child is not speaking in two-word phrases by 24 months, expressive language concerns are evident

-- Frustration sharing ideas: your child has lots of ideas that they just can’t get out and becomes frustrated by this
+- Frustration: your child has lots of ideas that they just can’t get out and becomes frustrated in trying so hard to communicate

 Causes of Expressive Language Issues

-For children who have expressive language challenges, it can be helpful to explore what type of challenge they are experiencing.
-These challenges are not necessarily the root cause of your child’s expressive language issues.
-But, they can help you know where to look for interventions and support.
+If your child seems to have expressive language issues, exploring what type of challenge they are experiencing can be helpful.
+These difficulties are not necessarily the root cause of your child’s expressive language issues.
+However, they can help you know where to look for interventions and support.

 Using a list like the one below can help you talk to your child’s teacher or speech therapist about the concerns you are seeing in your child’s language development.

-- Verbal Expression: with your child, if verbal expression is an issue, your child may frequently say, “I don’t know” or “I don’t remember” when trying to express their thoughts.
+- Verbal expression: if verbal expression is an issue, your child may frequently say, “I don’t know” or “I don’t remember” when trying to express their thoughts

-- Formulating Sentences: your child understands what you are asking but cannot come up with an appropriate response.
+- Formulating sentences: if your child understands what you are asking but cannot come up with an appropriate response, sentence formation may be the issue.
 Your child may have difficulty identifying the correct vocabulary to create long and complex sentences.
-He may have trouble describing what he wants to say.

-- Remembering words: your child may struggle with remembering words.
-They may not use verb tenses, such as past, present, and future, appropriately.
+- Word-finding: your child may struggle with word-finding if you hear something like, “I can think of it, but I don’t know the word” or “I can’t find my words.”
+They may not appropriately use verb tenses, such as past, present, and future.
 Due to problems with verb tenses, they may have difficulty writing stories and describing an event that happened.

 - Frustration over word choice: your child may not use the correct words and may get frustrated.
 This frustration could result in behavioral problems or low self-esteem.
-Sometimes, children with expressive language problems misuse words because they don’t understand what they mean.
-Some children misuse pronouns when referring to others.
+Children with expressive language problems sometimes misuse words because they don’t understand what they mean.

 - Social challenges: your child may be very conscious of their language difficulties and may even be hesitant to make new friends or engage in social activities due to their communication skills.